-Became a mini-celebrity in the golfing world when he secured his European Tour card for the first time in 2014, his one-handed chipping technique capturing the imagination of the sporting media.
-Earned a rookie season on the top tier courtesy of an incredible end-of-season purple patch in the Challenge Tour, winning The Foshan Open in China before following that maiden victory with a runner-up finish at the National Bank of Oman Golf Classic to rubber-stamp his path to the top table, eventually finishing eighth in the Rankings.
-A unique player in many ways, he only took up golf aged 14 having been a keen and talented tennis player.
-Immediately ditched the racket in favour of the golf club and played regularly at the £75-a-year municipal course in Leicestershire.
-Later joined the Alps Tour on the advice of close friend and fellow pro Neil Choudhuri, who later also recommended Palmer switch to his now-famous one-handed routine for shots inside 50 yards after he developed the yips.
-A huge Leicester City and football fan, he is also noted among fellow players for his hard work and dedication to playing as many tournaments as he can.
+Known best for his one-handed chipping technique, the Englishman embarked on his rookie season in 2015, but the campaign was wrecked by a wrist injury and he was out of action from June onwards.
+The problem blighted his Major Championship debut after he qualified for the U.S. Open Championship at Chambers Bay.
+Enjoyed a rich vein of form on the Challenge Tour at the end of the 2014 season, winning the Foshan Open in China before following that maiden victory with a runner-up finish at the National Bank of Oman Golf Classic to end the campaign eighth in the Rankings.
+Only took up golf aged 14 having been a keen and talented tennis player.
+Ditched the racket in favour of the golf club and played regularly at a £75-a-year municipal course in Leicestershire.
+Joined the Alps Tour on the advice of close friend and fellow pro Neil Choudhuri, who later also recommended Palmer switch to his now-famous one-handed routine for shots inside 50 yards from the green after he developed the yips.
+A huge Leicester City fan.
+Will have a medical exemption for his first five events of the 2016 season.